 It is never too late to follow a dream, and if you devote all of yourself to that dream, it is never too late to find success either.
 Just look at Lance Henriksen, who against all odds, went on to a prolific career in cinema, and yet, keeps going!
 Henriksen, famously known for roles in such films as 1984’s The Terminator, 1986’s Aliens, 1987’s Near Dark, as well as 1988’s Pumpkinhead, among many others, left school while only a young kid, served in the United States Navy, and really did not hit his stride as a professional actor until his 30s.

-Humble, dedicated, and championing the workclass filmmaker, Henriksen takes nothing for granted, devoting equal passion to each role he has the fortunate of playing.
+Humble, dedicated, and championing the workclass filmmaker, Henriksen takes nothing for granted, devoting equal passion to each role he has the fortune of playing.
 Recently, we caught up with the extremely busy actor to chat about his career in film, his latest works including The Unwilling and Gone Are the Days, his life perspective, plus much more.

 CrypticRock.com – Despite starting professionally relatively later in life, you have been involved in film and television for nearly 5 decades now.
 First, briefly tell us, what inspired you to pursue a career as an actor?